rasifrana/milestone2-project/README.md

 ### Media

-- The photos used in this site were obtained from https://pexels.com and https://unsplash.com
+- The photo used in this site were obtained from https://pexels.com and https://unsplash.com

 ### Acknowledgements

-- I received inspiration for this project from https://dribble.com
+- I received inspiration for this project from https://en.wikipedia.org/wiki/Simon_(game)